 Oak Hill is a small city, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Oak Hill, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 92.80% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

 Being a small city, Oak Hill does not have a public transit system used by locals to get to and from work.

 The people who call Oak Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Hill residents report their race to be White, followed by Asian.
-Important ancestries of people in Oak Hill include German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Oak Hill include German, Irish, European, and Scottish.

 The most common language spoken in Oak Hill is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Spanish and Portuguese.